Summer 2017 Marine Biology Educational Program

 Summer is the time to be active outdoors and we provide activities including canoeing, swimming, nature walks, and exploring the salt marshes and rocky intertidal zones at Hammonasset State Park.

 Our program participants have the opportunity to spend a week with real marine biologists!
-We have an instructor to child ratio of 2 to 1, which means participants not only form bonds with their peers, but also with the counselors.
+We have an child to instructor ratio of 2 to 1, which means participants not only form bonds with their peers, but also with the counselors.
 This allows our future scientists to perform scientific experiments that include looking at the abundance of the different species present in numerous habitats.
 Working in small groups also provides a more personalized setting allowing for fun AND learning.

 Each day of our program begins with launching canoes in Clinton Harbor!
 We then take tours up the Hammonasset River and through the surrounding salt marshes.
 At high tide we go further into the marsh to compare and contrast marsh and harbor animals.
 At low tide we visit the mudflats adjacent to our marina, which is always a favorite!